-Equipment Descriptions Mandatory (Major) required to be qualified for technical evaluation Needed but Minor
+Description Mandatory (required to be qualified for technical evaluation) Needed but Minor

-Valid clearance RRA certificate $\checkmark$
+1. Valid clearance RRA certificate V

-Valid Contribution RSSB certificate $\checkmark$
+2. Valid Contribution RSSB certificate V

+3. Valid good standing certificate V

-Company registration certificate $\checkmark$
+4. Company registration certificate RDB V

-Site visit proof $\checkmark$
+5. Site visit proof V

-Proof of RPPA Category C or D $\checkmark$
+6. Proof of RPPA Category C or D V

-Performance Guaranty to be provided $\checkmark$

-by the selected successful bidder

-Information regarding any litigation, $\checkmark$

-current or during the last five years, in
+7. Information regarding any litigation, current or during the last V

-which the bidder was/is involved, the
+five years, in which the bidder was/ is involved, the parties

-parties concerned, and the disputed

-amounts; and awards (This should be
+concerned, and the disputed amounts; and awards (This

-citified by the bidder himself)
+should be certified by the bidder himself)

-VAT Certificate ✓
+8. VAT Certificate V

+9. Valid Credit line which is equal to or above 222,928,905 RWF V

-Planning of execution of works $\checkmark$
+10. Planning of execution of works V

-Bid Submission Letter $\checkmark$
+11. Bid Submission Letter V

-echnical Evaluation
+12. Presence in the public opening session V

+13. JV Agreement if applicable V